aave/docs-gho/docs/developer-docs/gho-stability-module.md

 ## Overview

 A Peg Stability Module (PSM) is a contract that enables the conversion of two tokens at a predetermined ratio.
-This mechanism has proven effective for numerous stablecoin projects in preserving the stability of exchange rates.
-Using this model as inspiration, the GHO Stability Module (GSM) for GHO leverages the benefits of existing models whilst innovating upon them in several ways to help further maintain GHO’s peg.
+The GHO Stability Module (GSM) leverages the benefits of existing PSM models whilst innovating upon them in several ways to help further maintain GHO’s peg.
+The GSM is designed to facilitate conversions between GHO and governance-approved tokens, underpinned by a suite of features designed for flexible operations and risk management.

+Key components include [Price Strategies](#price-strategy), [Fee Strategies](#fee-strategy), support for ERC-4626 tokenized vault positions, oracle-based [Price Bounds](#price-bounds-and-swap-freezes), [Exposure Caps](#exposure-cap), and [Last Resort Liquidations](#last-resort-liquidations).

+This multifaceted approach underscores the GSM's role not just as a technical solution but as a strategic asset for peg maintenance and risk mitigation.

 ## Deployed Contracts